How much weight should I expect to lose?

 What medications are prescribed on your program?

-- Our physicians will prescribe an appetite suppressant that will both increase your energy and reduce your hunger.
+- Our physicians may prescribe an appetite suppressant that will both increase your energy and reduce your hunger.
 Our medications are both FDA approved, safe, and prescribed under careful physician supervision.

 How many meals are recommended a day?